PeterdhNgo/Collection-task-2/README.md

 ![img_1.png](img_1.png)

 ### Contributing
-Contributions to further enhance the game, additions of new applicable features are welcome.
+Contributions to further enhance the code, additions of new applicable features are welcome.
 Please fork the repository, apply your changes and submit a pull request with a detailed description of your improvements.